 Sten and Shale hit it off remarkably well, especially considering the borderline antagonistic conversations they have with everyone else.
 Sten expresses impressive respect for Shale's abilities, and Shale responds in kind, admitting that she admires Sten's combat prowess (as well as his musculature...) - something she does for no one else in the party save, potentially, the Warden.
 And for Sten's part, he actually refers to Shale as kadan - just like he does the Warden.

 If you have Loghain as a party member, you can ask him about his daughter.
-The way he beams with pride in her, as any father, even though she was chiefly responsible for his defeat at the Landsmeet - face it, without her, Loghain is unchallenged.
+See the way he beams with pride in her, as any father would, even though she was chiefly responsible for his defeat at the Landsmeet.

-In fact, in your first conversation with him, you can get a massive +31 Approval from him - the biggest jump in any game - and part of it is asking him what he wants.
-He's shocked that you'd ask him, but gives a long speech about driving the Darkspawn and enemies out of Ferelden forever, while mourning the fact his war room is empty.
-Both a Badass Boast and a Tearjerker at the same time.
+In fact, in your first conversation with him, you can get a massive +40 Approval from him - the biggest jump in any game - and part of it is by asking him what he wants.
+He's shocked that you'd ask him, but gives a long speech about driving the darkspawn and enemies out of Ferelden forever, while mourning the fact his war room is empty.
+Both a Badass Boast and a Tear Jerker at the same time.

-It's even more powerful when you've read the prequel novels and understand, that until then, no one has ever really asked him that question, and neither he has ever been able to really choose what he wants.
-Loghain was born and grew under the occupation, forced to work for the Orlesians who didn't care about him or any other Fereldans in whole, then thrust into a rebellion when he and his father were forced to flee.
-And even when Maric made him the teyrn, he was forced to let go of the woman he loved for the greater good.
+It's even more powerful when you've read the prequel novels and understand that, until then, no one has ever really asked him that question, nor has he ever been able to really choose what he wants.
+Loghain was born and raised under the occupation, forced to work for the Orlesians who didn't care about him or any other Fereldan, then thrust into a rebellion when he and his father were forced to flee.
+And even when Maric made him a teyrn, he was forced to let go of the woman he loved for the greater good.
 And the game is a whole different chapter on its own.

-If you've befriended him, and you do not take him with you to face the Archdemon, he'll puzzle as to why he's not being sacrificed.
+If you've befriended him, and you don't take him with you to face the Archdemon, he'll puzzle as to why he's not being sacrificed.
 One of the possible dialogue options: